csun/doclearn_data/README.md

 * Skipping python-short_url because no docs
 * PTVS does not appear to be a python project
 * supervisor doesn't have enough docs
+* dateutil just doesn't have the right docs / good examples.
+* neither does mechanicalsoup (very small)
+* quads is also very small